BMW 5 Series vs Audi A5

 Feature Showdown

-The BMW 5 Series features a 14.9-inch touchscreen, while the Audi A5 gets a 10.1-inch display.
+The BMW 5 Series features a 14.9-inch touchscreen paired with a 12.3-inch digital dash, while the Audi A5 gets a 14.5-inch display and 11.9-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The BMW 5 Series stands out with wireless charging, panoramic roof and Harman Kardon audio that you will not find on the Audi A5.
 The Audi A5 counters with ventilated seats, Bang & Olufsen audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.